 Our shared values…

 We believe in a church which welcomes, accepts and serves all people.
-We do not discriminate on any level, including: economic power, gender, mental health, mental ability, physical ability, race or sexuality.
+We do not discriminate on any level, including: economic power, gender, gender identity, mental health, mental ability, physical ability, race or sexuality.

 We value and treasure belonging.